MichaelArellanox/Nashville-Housing-Data/README.md

 <img width="1827" height="256" alt="image" src="https://github.com/user-attachments/assets/1b23603a-6be6-44f6-9d3a-69708ed163e6" />

 I noticed the `ParcelID` column in row 44 and 45.
 I saw that `PropertyAddress` is the same for Parcel IDs that are the same.
-So it is safe to assume if a Parcel ID has a property address and then later on the same Parcel ID has a null value in the property address field, so I can populate it with the address in the first instance.
+So it is safe to assume if a Parcel ID has a property address and then later on the same Parcel ID has a null value in the property address field, I can populate it with the address in the first instance.

 <br>